koyeb/example-rust-actix-with-websockets/readme.md

 For those unfamiliar with [fast.com](https://fast.com/), go check it out!
 It's a dead simple speed test site created by Netflix that allows you to test your network connection speed.

 In this tutorial, we will build a fast.com clone using Rust Actix, WebSockets, and a simple JavaScript client.
-So, you can test the performance of your network connection using your very own speed test site hosted on Koyeb.
+Then we will Dockerize it and add it to the GitHub container registry to deploy it to Koyeb.
+By the end of this tutorial you will be able to test the performance of your network connection using your very own speed test site hosted on Koyeb.

 Without further ado, let's get started!